OpenTrafficScience/open-traffic-science-web/content/authors/admin/_index.md

 website: ""
 ---

-Traffic science in the era of connected and automated vehicles.
+Traffic science can be traced back to 1956.
+Leslie C. Edie, Robert Herman, Robert E. Chandler, Denos Gazis, Elliott W. Montroll, Refrey B. Potts, and Richard W. Rothery opened up this direction that time.
+They did huge amount of field tesing work, opening up the ISTTT symposium series, and write few fantastic textbooks.
+In the era of connected and automated vehicles and artifical intelligence,

-We plan to include both traditional traffic flow theory and new emerging methods.
+We plan to revisit traffic science with emerging technologies and open data.

+We need to identify the **fundamental questions** in our research communtity.
+No matter how the technologies evlove, the **fundamental questions** remain consistent.
+The philosophy behind this initiative is to mentor the younger generation using first principle.

+> The first principle is a foundational concept or assumption that cannot be deduced from any other proposition and serves as the basic building block for understanding and reasoning.

-We might need to create a "knowledge tree", offering different learning paths, such that people can customize their learning process.
+For people with diverse backgrounds and purposes, we aim to create a "knowledge tree" that provides various learning paths, enabling personalized learning experiences.

-As a textbook, although we might be able to include more engineering details, I think we should pay more attention to really the scientific part.
-Or, we should saparete those tedious (although important) data processing with true science and knowledge.
-This is why I recognize myself as an engineering scientistc.